PIN0L33KZ/pin0l33kz/README.md

 ### [⚠️Advanced Minecraft Server Console](https://github.com/PIN0L33KZ/Advanced-Minecraft-Server-Console)
 **A powerful application providing a Minecraft server console, along with tools for server management, monitoring, and server creation.**

 *This project is deprecated because the main API is also.
 Check [MCA-ServerConsole](https://github.com/PIN0L33KZ/MCA-ServerConsole "MCA-ServerConsole") as a replacement.
-(Under construction)*
+(WIP)*
 ### [Cloudflare DNS Updater](https://github.com/PIN0L33KZ/CloudflareDnsUpdater)
 **A small tool that allows you to automatically overwrite a DNS record in Cloudflare with your public IP address.
 This allows you to use Cloudflare as a kind of DDNS service.**
 ### [Discord RPC Server](https://github.com/PIN0L33KZ/DiscordRPCServer)